CACFP Administrative Manual Section 4.2

 School Data

-- Obtain current, official school boundary-identifying maps or lists of addresses, either electronically from the district’s website or in hard copy, located within a school’s attendance area.
+• Obtain current, official school boundary-identifying maps or lists of addresses, either electronically from the district’s website or in hard copy, located within a school’s attendance area.
 Match the provider’s address to the maps’ boundaries or lists.
-(If maps or lists are unavailable, contact school officials to verify the attendance area of the elementary, middle, or high schools that serve the provider.
-Request either a letter from school officials on school or district letterhead identifying provider addresses that fall within the school’s attendance area, or prepare a memorandum documenting phone contacts with school officials.
+If maps or lists are unavailable, contact school officials to verify the attendance area of the elementary, middle, or high schools that serve the provider.
+Request either a letter from school officials on school or district letterhead identifying provider addresses that fall within the school’s attendance area or prepare a memorandum documenting phone contacts with school officials.
 Include the official’s name, title, and contact information.
-Date and sign or initial the memorandum.); and the percentage of enrolled students that are eligible for FRPMs at the appropriate school.
+Date and sign or initial the memorandum.

 If more than 50 percent of enrolled students are eligible for FRPMs at the elementary, middle, or high school, then the home can be categorized as Tier I.